Available with Standard or Advanced license.

-Creating an ArcGIS map or image service cache in the Amazon Elastic Compute Cloud (EC2) differs from caching outside the cloud in the following ways:
+Creating an ArcGIS map or image service cache on the Amazon Elastic Compute Cloud (EC2) instances differs from caching outside the cloud in the following ways:

 - You have a number of different instance sizes and prices at your disposal.

-- You can add volumes to your instance where you can place the cache.
+- You can add volumes to the EC2 instance where you can place the cache.

 Choosing an instance size and price

 You can create your cache on an attached Amazon Elastic Block Store (EBS) volume using a powerful instance.
 When the caching completes, you can detach the EBS volume and attach it to your regular instance (which may be smaller and less expensive).
 You can then terminate the powerful instance that you used for caching.
-In this way, you can use the power of the cloud to cache while not committing to a relatively expensive instance for any longer than necessary.
+In this way, you can cache in the cloud while not committing to a relatively expensive instance for any longer than necessary.

-You may need to decide between economy and speed.
+You must decide between economy and speed.
 Using a low power instance with a low cost per hour is not always the most economical choice, as the total cost of the cache is dependent on the number of hours spent creating tiles.
-On the other hand, the most powerful instances may also yield a higher total cost of the cache: even though you spend fewer hours caching, you pay a higher price per hour.
+On the other hand, the most powerful instances may also yield a higher total cost of the cache—even though you spend fewer hours caching, you pay a higher price per hour.

 Using a small test cache (perhaps the size of a medium-sized city) as well as a custom Amazon Machine Image (AMI) or site template, you can perform relatively inexpensive tests with different instance types to find out which is most economical for your cache.

-Powerful EC2 instance types are well suited to scheduled cache updates, since many update workflows are time sensitive.
+Powerful EC2 instance types are well suited to scheduled cache updates, because many update workflows are time sensitive.